bogoware/Moneta/README.md

 But if you perform the same operation with rounding mode `ToPositiveInfinity` you will get `1.13 EUR` with a rounding error of `-0.0066`, which is the amount of monetary value created during the operation.

+It's up to you to decide which treatment to apply to the rounding errors depending by your domain requirements.

 ### Moneta API Design

 Moneta main design goal is to support safe monetary calculations through a fluent algebraic API.